bweiher/pelotonR/README.md

 <!-- badges: end -->

-The goal of `pelotonR` is to provide an `R` interface into the Peloton data API.
+`pelotonR` provides an `R` interface into the Peloton data API.
 The package handles authentication, response parsing, and provides helper functions to find and extract data from the most important endpoints.

 ## Installation